-TO: its successors and assigns, and any of its subsidiarie ("Beneficiary").
-FOR GOOD AND VALUABLE CONSIDERATION, the receipt and sufficiency of which are hereby acknowledged, and to induce Beneficiary to do business with AEP Energy, Inc., a Illinois corporation ("AEP Energy"), the undersigned American Electric Power Company, Inc. ("AEP" or "Guarantor"), hereby guarantees the full and prompt payment of all present and future obligations of AEP Energy to Beneficiary, up to an aggregate amount of AEP hereby waives notice of acceptance of this Corporate Guaranty ("Guaranty"), notice of the transactions between Beneficiary and AEP Energy, notice of the execution and delivery amendment, extension or renewal of any present or future instrument pertaining to Obligations, an notice of default by AEP Energy.
-AEP further consents, without further notice, to any extension of extensions of the time or times of payment of said Obligations, or any portion thereof, and to an change in form or amount, or renewal at any time, of such Obligations, or any portion thereof, it each case up to the Guaranty Cap.
+TO:, its successors and assigns, and any of its subsidiarie ("Beneficiary").
+FOR GOOD AND VALUABLE CONSIDERATION, the receipt and sufficiency of which are hereby acknowledged, and to induce Beneficiary to do business with AEP Energy, Inc., a Illinois corporation ("AEP Energy"), the undersigned American Electric Power Company, Inc. ("AEP" or "Guarantor"), hereby guarantees the full and prompt payment of all present and future obligations of AEP Energy to Beneficiary, up to an aggregate amount ofU.S.
+Dollars (\$) (the "Guaranty Cap"), arising under that certain Government Aggregation Master Retail Electric Supply Agreement (the "Agreement") by and between AEP Energy and Beneficiary dated, 2021 (the "Obligations").
+AEP acknowledges the benefit to it of said Agreement between Beneficiary and AEP Energy, as well as the benefit of extending the Guaranty.
+AEP's obligations and liability under this Guaranty shall be limited to the payment obligations arising from the Agreement only, and AEP shall have no obligation to sell, delived supply or deliver electric energy or perform any related services.
+AEP hereby waives notice of acceptance of this Corporate Guaranty ("Guaranty"), notice of the transactions between Beneficiary and AEP Energy, notice of the execution and deliver amendment, extension or renewal of any present or future instrument pertaining to Obligations, and notice of default by AEP Energy.
+AEP further consents, without further notice, to any extension extensions of the time or times of payment of said Obligations, or any portion thereof, and to an change in form or amount, or renewal at any time, of such Obligations, or any portion thereof, each case up to the Guaranty Cap.
 This Guaranty shall become effective from the date of guaranty execution at 12:01 a.m.
-Easter Standard Time and terminate on the earlier of, 20 at midnight Eastern Standard Time, of five (5) days after the date of written notice of termination from AEP.
-No termination of this Guaranty shall affect any Obligations outstanding or contracted or committed for at the time of termination, and this Guaranty shall remain in full force and effect with respect to such Obligation until finally and irrevocably paid in full.
-Any extension, or the acceptance of any sum or sums of account, or of any note or draft of AEP Energy and/or any third party, or security, from AE
+Easter Standard Time and terminate on the earlier of, 20 at midnight Eastern Standard Time, of the five (5) days after the date of written notice of termination from AEP.
+No termination of the Guaranty shall affect any Obligations outstanding or contracted or committed for at the time of termination, and this Guaranty shall remain in full force and effect with respect to such Obligation until finally and irrevocably paid in full.
+Any extension, or the acceptance of any sum or sums of account, or of any note or draft of AEP Energy and/or any third party, or security, from AE Energy, shall not affect this Guaranty.